In this tutorial, you'll learn how to auto-generate videos and images for your Facebook posts using Creatomate and Make.com.

 Let's proceed to Make to set up the automated workflow.

 A scenario always starts with a trigger, the event that initiates the automation.
-As a demonstration, I'll use a basic trigger, but you can choose whichever app works best for you.
+For this demonstration, Iβll use a simple trigger, but you can choose the app that best fits your needs, such as Airtable or Google Sheets.
 As long as it activates the scenario and provides the content for the visuals and a description for the Facebook post, you're good to go.

 Log in to your Make account or sign up for free if you don't already have one.